 The addition of interpretative signage is an important aspect of this project as we help visitors to understand the history of this place, our traditional carers of the land and their stories, European settlement, the geology, flora, fauna, and how the region operates today.
 Two new museums will be added to the region that will be engaging and informative for all visitors.

 OSM was successful in the tender process for the Milparinka Museum and Taylor Made was successful in being the supplier for the Tibooburra Museum.
-The construction of these buildings is being done off-site and they will be transported to location almost complete.
-See images of the construction below.
+The construction of these buildings is now complete and images of construction and installation can be seen below.
+These museums will now undergo the fitting out of the content over the course of the next 4 months.